What are the benefits of recognition for you?

 If the self-assessment tool shows that RPL is unlikely, you will be offered an individual training plan.

-The third step: Once your evidence has been reviewed and if it is established that competency has been met in all units*, the enrolment process would take place.
+The fourth step: Once your evidence has been reviewed and if it is established that competency has been met in all units*, the enrolment process would take place.

-The fourth step: You are issued with a nationally recognised qualification.
+The fifth step: You are issued with a nationally recognised qualification.

 Contact us to discuss your options, as practical assessment requirements will vary between qualifications.